-Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally.

-- Pension benefits executive staff are enrolled in either the Teachers Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of thirty-five days.
-Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
-If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.
+- Health and welfare benefits, such as basic medical, extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive staff are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Paid time off, including an annual vacation entitlement of 40 days.
+Pursuant to the Public Sector Employers Act, vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two. - Sick leave, professional development, and other leaves as mutually agreed upon between the employee and the employer are provided.